2014–15 League 2 (Iran)

-The article contains the information of 2nd Division's 2014/15 football season.
-This is the 3rd rated football competition in Iran after the Azadegan League and Persian Gulf Cup.
+The article contains the team standings and other information of 2nd Division's 2014/15 football season.
+2nd Division is the third tier of the Iranian football league system, after the Azadegan League and Persian Gulf Cup.

 The league is composed of 40 teams divided into four divisions of 10 teams each, whose teams will be divided geographically.
 Teams will play only other teams in their own division, once at home and once away for a total of 20 matches each.